 High-quality, stimulating maths display is a priority in our school, as we believe that pupils should be immersed within maths throughout their primary education.
 Children are encouraged to refer to and use these displays as an aid to learning and teachers refer to them and use them as part of their teaching.
+There is a common language of maths vocabulary across school and symbols are used consistently throughout so that in whatever year group you meet a concept/word the symbol is always the same.

 There is a range of resources to support the teaching of mathematics across the school.
-All classrooms have a wide range of appropriate small apparatus including a Number Box, which contains all the equipment which pupils use on a daily basis.
+All classrooms have a wide range of appropriate small apparatus including maths trays, which contain all the equipment which pupils use on a daily basis.
 Pupils are taught how to use these resources and are encouraged to do so independently as a part of all maths activities.